domingosmiguel/MyWallet-front/README.md

 # MyWallet SaaS

-A Simple and Stylish Personal Finance Manager
+### A Simple and Stylish Personal Finance Manager

 This project showcases a personal finance manager built with React, Chakra UI, and Google Account integration.
-Its clean and user-friendly interface makes managing your finances a breeze.
+It's clean and user-friendly interface makes managing your finances a breeze.

 ## Features